Bellator 293: Background

 The event marked the promotion's 13th visit to Temecula and first since Bellator 229 in October 2019.

 The main event of Bellator 293 was a heavyweight match between No. 5-ranked Marcelo Golm and No. 8-ranked Daniel James.

 Top-ranked Cat Zingano will face the No. 4-ranked Leah McCourt in the co-main event of the card.
 The main card will also include a middleweight battle between No. 4-ranked John Salter and No. 6-ranked Aaron Jeffrey and a welterweight matchup between No. 10-ranked Jaleel Willis and Rustam Khabilov, a 13-fight UFC veteran who will be making his Bellator debut.

 A lightweight bout between Mandel Nallo and Jay Jay Wilson was scheduled for this event; however Wilson pulled out of the bout and was replaced by Adam Piccolotti.

 A welterweight bout between Rustam Khabilov and Jaleel Willis was scheduled for this event.
 However on the day of weigh-ins, Khabilov pulled out of the bout due to undisclosed reasons.

 Reported payout

 The following is the reported payout to the fighters as reported to the California State Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points, or additional earnings.